PierreSenellart/provsql/doc/source/user/studio.rst

 Query box
 ---------

-The query box is a syntax-highlighted SQL textarea: PostgreSQL keywords, strings, comments, and identifiers are coloured inline.
+The query box is a syntax-highlighted SQL editor: PostgreSQL keywords, strings, comments, and identifiers are coloured inline.

-Submit the current batch with **Ctrl+Enter** (or **⌘+Enter** on macOS) inside the textarea, or by clicking the :guilabel:`Send query` button next to it.
+Submit the current batch with **Ctrl+Enter** (or **⌘+Enter** on macOS) inside the query box, or by clicking the :guilabel:`Send query` button next to it.

 Past queries are kept in a session history. **Alt+↑** and **Alt+↓** step through them in place; the :guilabel:`History` button opens a list view of recent queries to pick from.

-The textarea accepts multiple semicolon-separated statements;
+The query box accepts multiple semicolon-separated statements;
 Studio splits and runs them in a single transaction.
 Only the last statement's result is rendered in the result table;
 preceding statements are useful for setup (``SET``,